tonyandrewmeyer/misc/charm_temp_errors.md

     return
 ```

 A problem with this approach is that `can_connect()` doesn't guarantee that Pebble will be reachable the next time the charm tries to communicate with it - just that it was at that point in time.
 This means that we've introduced a race condition where the `can_connect()` can succeed but the `replan()` fails, and we again end up in an error state.
-Let's fix that:
+Let's try to fix that:

 ```python
 if container.can_connect():